scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 `Ginsu` has the following features:

-- [lexos.cutter.Ginsu.split][lexos.cutter.Ginsu.split]: Split by number of tokens (i.e. every N token).
+- [`split()`][lexos.cutter.ginsu.Ginsu.split]: Split by number of tokens (i.e. every N token).
-- [lexos.cutter.Ginsu.splitn][lexos.cutter.Ginsu.splitn]: Split by number of segments (i.e. return a predetermined number of segments).
+- [`splitn()`][lexos.cutter.ginsu.Ginsu.splitn]: Split by number of segments (i.e. return a predetermined number of segments).
-- [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.Ginsu.split_on_milestones]: Split on milestone tokens.
+- [`split_on_milestones()`][lexos.cutter.ginsu.Ginsu.split_on_milestones]: Split on milestone tokens.

-`Ginsu.split` and `Ginsu.splitn` both have the ability to merge the list segment into the preceding one if it falls under a customisable threshold.
+`Ginsu.split()` and `Ginsu.splitn()` both have the ability to merge the list segment into the preceding one if it falls under a customisable threshold.
 Likewise, they can generate overlapping segments.
 All three methods return a list of lists, where each item in the sublist is a spaCy document.

-With `Ginsu.split_on_milestones`, the user can choose whether or not to preserve the milestone token at the beginning of each segment.
+With `Ginsu.split_on_milestones()`, the user can choose whether or not to preserve the milestone token at the beginning of each segment.
 A milestone must be a single token and will generally match the token's `text` attribute.
 However, it can also match other attributes of the token if they are available in the language model used to produce the spaCy document.
 There is also an elaborate query language for fine-grained matching.

 #### Splitting Documents by Number of Tokens